The Philippines itinerary travel route guide

 Accommodation in El Nido

-We stayed in a hotel just outside of El Nido town on the highway called Raje Residence at £17 a night with breakfast.
+We stayed in a hotel in El Nido that was acutally just outside of El Nido town on the highway called Raje Residence at £17 a night with breakfast.
 This is a little out of our normal price range but was the only place we could find with decent rating!
 The breakfast certainly filled us up before a busy day of island hopping and the rooms were large and clean.
 The only down side was the construction going on around the hotel but you’ll find that everywhere in El Nido town, it’s growing day by day!

 Things to do in El Nido

-The number one thing to do in El Nido is island hopping.
+The number one thing to do is the El Nido island hopping tour.
 There are 4 main tours to choose from A,B,C and D. We only took part in A as this was recommend by pretty much everyone we spoke to, so i can’t speak for the others but we enjoyed it.
 The scenery is very similar to Thailand’s Phanga Bay so we weren’t blown away but there’s still incredible views.
 See this post for more information on..